 Dartmouth Youth Commission

 The Dartmouth Youth Commission is a youth and family service agency that provides support, referral, counseling and resources to residents of the Town of Dartmouth.
 The Commission began in Dartmouth in 1968 as a collective response for the community to the growing needs of the Town's youth.
-The Youth Commission is comprised of nine residents who set policy and guide the work of its youth advocate, Kevin Lee.
-Currently, the Commission also employs a part-time clerical assistant.
+The Youth Commission is comprised of seven residents who set policy and guide the work of its Youth Advocate

-The Youth Advocate's role involves counseling, crisis intervention, presentations, group facilitation, outreach and consultation with parents.
+The Youth Advocate's role involves counseling, crisis intervention, presentations, support group faciliation, outreach and consultation with parents.
 The Youth Advocate typically works with children, early adolescents, and teens in office settings, home visits, and schools.

 Our agency does not provide psychotherapy in either individual or group settings.